Akshatsrivastava700/Automatic-Vehicle-Entry-System/README.md

 ## Acknowledgments

 * The Webpages of this project are taken from W3layouts.com and edited accordingly.
-* On the main gate of the university I study in whenever a vehicle enters into the campus the security maintains a hard copy of its       information.
+* On the main gate of the university I study in whenever a vehicle enters into the campus the security maintained a hard copy of its       information.
 So this inspired me to automate their work.